Silviu Lung: Managerial career

 After retirement, Lung began his coaching career and for over 20 years he was the assistant coach or goalkeeping coach for clubs such as Universitatea Craiova, Național București, Nagoya Grampus, Pandurii Târgu Jiu, Astra Ploiești, CFR Cluj, CS Universitatea Craiova and Concordia Chiajna.
 Between 1995 and 1997 he was the head coach of Minerul Motru and earlier in 1994, of Olympique de Casablanca.
-Those were his only jobs as a head coach, until December 2017, when he was announced as the new head coach of Liga III side, CSO Filiași.
+Those were his only jobs as a head coach, until December 2017, when he was announced as the new head coach of Liga III side CSO Filiași.

 Personal life

 Lung has two sons, Tiberiu and Silviu Jr., both of whom played as goalkeepers and represented Romania at international level.

-In 2003, Lung received the Honorary Citizen of Craiova title.
+In 2003, Lung received the Honorary Citizen of Craiova award.

 In January 2014, he was involved in a car accident which killed the driver of the other vehicle, receiving a punishment of one year and four months suspended sentence.